Marisa Tomei: 2000–2009: Established actress

 Tomei appeared in the Nancy Meyers directed comedy What Women Want starring Mel Gibson and Helen Hunt.
 The film was a commercial success.
 She also had a supporting role in the romantic comedy Someone Like You starring Ashley Judd, Hugh Jackman, and Greg Kinnear.

 In 2001, she appeared in Todd Field's In the Bedroom starring Tom Wilkinson and Sissy Spacek.
 The film earned a Best Picture nomination.
 Tomei herself earned several awards including a ShoWest Award for Best Supporting Actress in 2002.
 Variety wrote, "Tomei is winning in what is surely her most naturalistic and unaffected performance," while The New York Times writer Stephen Holden exclaimed, "Ms. Tomei's ruined, sorrowful Natalie is easily her finest screen role."
-In the Bedroom earned Tomei a second Academy Award nomination and her first Golden Globe Award nomination for Best Supporting Actress.
+In the Bedroom earned Tomei a second Academy Award nomination and her first Golden Globe Award nomination.
 Tomei also shared a Screen Actors Guild Award nomination for Outstanding Performance by a Cast.

 In 2002, she appeared in the Bollywood-inspired film The Guru and voiced the role of Bree Blackburn, one of the two main antagonists in the animated feature film The Wild Thornberrys Movie.
 In 2003, Tomei appeared in one of her biggest commercial hits the comedy Anger Management starring Jack Nicholson and Adam Sandler.
 The following year, she appeared in the film Alfie with Jude Law, based on the 1966 British film of the same name.
 In 2006, Tomei had a recurring role in Rescue Me, playing Johnny Gavin's ex-wife Angie.
 She won a Gracie Allen Award for Supporting Actress in a Drama Series for her work in the four episodes in which she appeared.
 The following year, she appeared in the comedy Wild Hogs (2007).
 The film was the 13th-highest-grossing movie of 2007 ($168,273,550 domestic box office).
-She also starred in the independent drama film Grace is Gone starring John Cusack and the Sidney Lumet-directed Before the Devil Knows You're Dead starring Philip Seymour Hoffman and Ethan Hawke.
+She also starred in the independent drama film Grace is Gone starring John Cusack, and the Sidney Lumet-directed Before the Devil Knows You're Dead starring Philip Seymour Hoffman and Ethan Hawke.